swedenconnect/ca-service-base/README.md

 repository and metadata API:s to ensure functionality over multiple servers when synchronized storage is used in the underlying data storage solution.

-Note that the default JSON based repository does not support synchronization of data over multiple instances, but the implementation provided here: [https://github.com/swedenconnect/ca-headless](https://github.com/swedenconnect/ca-headless) implements fully synchronized storage using database support.
+Note that the default JSON based repository provided in this library does not support synchronisation of data over multiple instances, but the implementation provided here: [https://github.com/swedenconnect/ca-headless](https://github.com/swedenconnect/ca-headless) implements fully synchronized storage using database support.